chicagopcdc/gearbox-matching/doc/api.md

       },
       "options": [ // options to choose from; available for field types "radio", "select", "multiselect" {
-          "value": "",
+          "value": 0, // integer; based on id in database "label": "",
-          "label": "", // optional; if not provided, will use value "description": "" // optional; available for "select" only }
+          "description": "" // optional; available for "select" only }
       ],